 Transportation in Wyalusing State Park

 Wyalusing State Park is located seven miles north of Bagley, WI, across the Mississippi River from the Iowa border.
-The route into the park is clearly signed, with the entrance on your right just a mile after you turn onto County Road X.
+The route into the park is clearly marked, and the entrance will be on your right just a mile after you turn onto County Road X.

-Within the park, it is possible to drive to most points of interest and there is parking at each trailhead.
-Be cautious when driving on Long Valley road to the boat launch, as the road crosses a set of railroad tracks that run parallel to the river.
-Trains are fast and frequent at this intersection so be sure to stop and listen before crossing the tracks.
+Within the park, it is possible to drive to most points of interest, and there is parking at each trailhead that is easily accessible.
+Be cautious when driving on Long Valley Road to the boat launch, as the road crosses a set of railroad tracks that run parallel to the river.
+Trains are fast and frequent at this intersection, so be sure to stop and listen before crossing the tracks.

-If you brought your bike, be aware that the roads are quite narrow and heavily traveled, with steep downgrades and sharp corners.
-Watch carefully for traffic and wear a helmet, being sure to pull fully off the road when stopping to view wildlife and nature.
-There are also over seven miles of designated mountain bike trails centrally located in the park, including the Whitetail Meadows Trail and the Mississippi Ridge Trail.
+If you brought your bike, be aware that the roads are quite narrow and heavily traveled.
+With steep downgrades and sharp corners, this is not a road for a casual bike ride.
+Watch carefully for traffic and wear a helmet, and be sure to fully move off the road when stopping to view wildlife and nature.
+Also, there are over seven miles of designated mountain bike trails centrally located in the park, including the Whitetail Meadows Trail and the Mississippi Ridge Trail.
 While on these trails, please give hikers the right-of-way.

 Campgrounds and parking in Wyalusing State Park